“If you keep your head when all about you are losing theirs and blaming it on you”Rudyard Kipling

 - Think about the criticism; ask yourself if it is justified.
 If it is, then seek ways to prevent the situation recurring.
 If it is not, take steps to refute it calmly and preferably with evidence.

 - Don’t dwell on the criticism but move on.
-One piece of criticism can not determine your value.
+One piece of critical opinion can not determine your value.